rogerpurgimon/S3_CV/README.md

   And remember to put all the videos in the same directory as the scripts.
   When you run the script press `y` to execute the exercise.
 Then you can choose between 4 resolutions.
 Press `1/2/3/4`.
+  The resulting output is the four-in-one video that compare the 4 codecs in your desired resolution.

 If you want to run the application from the BBB 10 minute video (full process), name this file bbb.mp4 and uncomment the indicated lines in the script.